By hannah hollinger

 Conversely, another theory suggests that puppy breath is actually caused by the bacteria which inhabits the mouth as the adult teeth erupt and the gums start to bleed.

-Some dog owners also believe that puppy breath indicates intestinal worms.
+Some pet parents also believe that puppy breath indicates intestinal worms.
 This assumption is somewhat understandable, given that most puppies acquire roundworms from their mother’s milk.
 However, there’s no evidence to support the claim that puppy’s breath is caused by intestinal worms.

 Considering that many veterinarians can’t seem to agree about where puppy breath comes from, it’s hard to pinpoint a single cause.
 However, since puppy breath typically disappears by the time the adult teeth are fully formed, around the age of six months, the answer to the puppy breath question probably lies somewhere in the teething process.